sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 ## Step 4: Installing Tyk Operator and CRDs
 ### From Tyk official Helm repository

+Tyk Operator can be installed using Helm in two ways:

+- Stand-alone Helm Chart: This method involves installing Tyk Operator directly from the official Helm repository.
+- Sub-chart Installation: Tyk Operator can also be installed as a sub-chart within your existing `tyk-oss`, `tyk-stack`, or `tyk-control-plane` Helm installations.
+Please take a look at our [Helm Chart product page]({{<ref "product-stack/tyk-charts/overview">}}) for detailed instructions on installing Tyk Operator as a sub-chart.

+**Installing Tyk Operator via Stand-alone Helm Chart**

-You can install CRDs and Tyk Operator through Helm Chart by running the following command:
+You can install CRDs and Tyk Operator using the stand-alone Helm Chart by running the following command:

 ```console
 $ helm repo add tyk-helm https://helm.tyk.io/public/helm/charts/
 $ helm repo update
 $ helm install tyk-operator tyk-helm/tyk-operator -n tyk-operator-system
 ```

+This process will deploy Tyk Operator and its required Custom Resource Definitions (CRDs) into your Kubernetes cluster in `tyk-operator-system` namespace.

 ### From Tyk Operator repository